Browse by Medical Category

 The first year of fellowship is a fully accredited Clinical Neurophysiology training program (Clinical Neurophysiology) that qualifies participants to take the American Board of Psychiatry and Neurology Added Certificate in Clinical Neurophysiology examination.

 The Epilepsy Service at the Massachusetts General Hospital is staffed by Drs.
-Andrew Cole, Daniel Hoch, Keith Chiappa, Elizabeth Thiele, John Stakes, Stephen Parker, Lauren Moo, Mirela Simon, Syd Cash, Daniel Costello, Ronan Kilbride and Ken Sassower.
+Andrew Cole, Daniel Hoch, Keith Chiappa, Elizabeth Thiele, Stephen Parker, Lauren Moo, Mirela Simon, Syd Cash, Daniel Costello, Ronan Kilbride and Ken Sassower.

 The service includes an inpatient consultation service, an active outpatient epilepsy clinic, an epilepsy monitoring unit, an epilepsy surgery program co-directed by Dr. Emad Eskandar, a Pediatric Epilepsy Program directed by Dr. Thiele, and an active epilepsy research program including both clinical and basic science research approaches to the problem of chronic epilepsy.
 In addition to offering advice on the medical management of seizure disorders, and evaluation for the surgical management of such problems, the Epilepsy Service also provides the opportunity for patients to enroll in investigational treatment protocols.